 Non-custodial parents are entitled to parent-child time, with some extreme exceptions.
 When estranged parents are unable to agree on the specifics of when and how much time can be facilitated, the court steps in and creates a visitation order.
 Utah has minimum guidelines but the court will also consider the best interest of a child when issuing an order.
 Should one parent relocate, the court has guidelines that account for long distances?
 It is generally in everyone’s best interest to develop a practical and amicable parenting plan that supports the child.

 There are several types of adoption that include children who are independent, in foster care, and infants.
-But the most prevalent form is step-child adoption.
+The most prevalent form of adoption in Utah is step-child adoption.
 This often occurs in blended families and it can benefit a child in many ways.
 These include:

 - Family commitment